speced/bikeshed/docs/markup.md

 * `[[foo]]` is an autolink to a bibliography entry named "foo", and auto-generates an informative reference in the biblio section.
     Add a leading exclamation point to the value, like `[[!foo]]` for a normative reference.

+Remember that if you need to write out the `<a>` tag explicitly, you can add the type as a boolean attribute.

 `<pre>` whitespace stripping
 ----------------------------